The views expressed by the host on this show, now documented to be almost always right, 99.1% of the time.

 Well, their kids are sick, and they think the Democrats are the ones that care about it.

-At least in your in your registration.
+Switch parties, at least in your registration.

-Look at this this administration is utilizing just this kind of fear to get everything it wants.
+Look at this, this administration is utilizing just this kind of fear to get everything it wants.

-And they're having uh they're having some success with it.
+And they're having some success with it.

-The uh question, Julian, give me your take on Bush speaking out now.
+A question, Julian, give me your take on Bush speaking out now.

-Republicans have not had an effective national spokesman, the head of the RNC has been a bit of a joke.
+The head of the RNC has been a bit of a joke.

 It's been basically Rush Limbaugh and Dick Cheney, two very unpopular figures.